doridori/doridori.github.io/_posts/2015-02-27-android_testing_a_rough_guide.md

 From talking to people Travis would be my first choice (if I didn't have to pay personally for closed-source) otherwise one of the free ones (ship or greenhouse).

+Also, check out [Rultor](http://doc.rultor.com/) which can be intergrating with many different setups

 ##GIT

 Version control is a given, and Git is the go-to for most.
 Combined with a CI server you can run your test suite on commit / pull requests / pushes and make sure no-one is breaking code!

 ##Mocking